opennebraska/tif/static-www/README.md

 You have now generated the entire site into your `static-www/www` directory.
 Look it over, make sure your changes worked as you expected.

-If everything is good, commit everything to the `gh-pages` branch of this repository.
-Push that to GitHub, and your changes are now on the public website.
+If everything is good, commit everything to the `static-www` branch of this repository.
+Push that to GitHub.
+Now ssh into nebraksa.tif.report and `git pull`.

 ### Laziness tip

 For my own convenience, I clone the repository twice.
-Once for `main` and once for `gh-pages`.
+Once for `main` and once for `static-www`.
 I then sym-link `static-www/www` to the 2nd clone.

     $ ls -al tif/static-www/www